 Meetup’s Franglish Group

-Editor’s note: We have a bunch of new do-it-yourself Paris walking tours.
+Editor’s note: We have a bunch of new do-it-yourself Paris walking trips.
 Have you checked them out recently?
 They’re available as pdfs or as apps for your iPhone or Android phone.